Saving money when building a home shouldn’t feel like an insurmountable obstacle.

 Make a list of ALL of your wishes, wants, and needs, and pie in the sky dreams.

 What can you NOT live without and what CAN you live without?

 Keep this list handy and let it guide your decisions when some sacrifices need to be made.
 What will bring you the most joy/value over the years, a bouncy ball or doll house?

 Can it be added later when the budget allows?

-If you’re building and looking for ways to save, I recommend not putting in glass shower doors right away.
+If you’re building and looking for ways to save money when building a house, I recommend not putting in glass shower doors right away.
 They’re easy to add later and you may find you don’t really need/want them after all.